La Guiannee

+La Guiannée (or La Guignolée) is celebrated on December 31 (New Year's Eve).
+It is a French medieval New Year's Eve tradition dating back to the 1600s that is still practiced in two towns in the United States.
+The phrase La Guiannée may be derived from au gui l'an neuf, a refrain from the Druidic era.

+Customs

-It is a French medieval New Year's Eve tradition that is still practiced in two towns in the United States.
-The tradition related to poor people being able to ask the more wealthy for food and drink at the celebrations of winter.
-Customarily a troupe of traveling male singers went from door to door to entertain and ring in the new year.
+La Guiannée is similar to the tradition of wassailing and is a "begging quest ritual" in which poor people ask the wealthy for food and drink during winter celebrations.
+Customarily, a troupe of traveling male singers went from door to door to entertain and ring in the new year.
 Hosts were expected to give them food and drink.
+The also requested the presence of the household's oldest daughter, but if no daughter was available, one of the men would dress as a woman to fill the role of la fille aînée (the firstborn daughter).
 Other sources say the young men were seeking donations for Twelfth Night.
-Begun as a way for the poor to be given gratuities by the rich, it also became a community social event for young men to visit with the families of young women.
+Although the practice began as a way for the poor to be given gratuities by the rich, it also became a community social event for young men to visit with the families of young women.

 Over time, the practice became an occasion for visiting with relatives and friends and was more or less a traveling feast.
-At first it was carried on only by young men, often in costume; women joined the party in the 20th century.
-In many years, the people appeared in disguise, as part of the celebration was a kind of overturning of the common order.
+At first, only young men, often in costume, performed La Guiannée; women joined some of the modern groups in the 20th century.
+Many years, the performers appeared in disguise, as part of the celebration was a kind of overturning of the common order.

+Modern practice

 This tradition has been practiced annually since 1722 in Prairie du Rocher, Illinois.
 It has been revived in Ste.
 Genevieve, Missouri.
-Both were former French colonial villages settled by French Canadians in the eighteenth century.
+Both were former French colonial villages settled by French Canadians in the 18th century.

-In the latter town, current celebrations feature singers and musicians, attired in colonial dress, who begin their night's journey at the local American Legion Hall.
+In the Ste.
+Genevieve, current celebrations feature singers and musicians, attired in colonial dress, who begin their night's journey at the local American Legion Hall.
 They make their way through all the restaurants, bars, nursing homes and high school gyms, ending at midnight at the Knights of Columbus Hall.

-Translation of the words of the traditional song, La Guignolée:
+Song

+Revelers traditionally sing La Guiannée and there are multiple versions of the song.
+Here is one French version alongside an English version (not a direct translation).